xxc3nsoredxx/sedutil/README.md

 ```

 ## Finalize
-Run the following command to finalize setting up the drive.
+Run the following commands to finalize setting up the drive.
 It also serves as a way to check if your password works.
 ```
 sedutil-cli --setmbrdone on <password> /dev/nvme0